 Fisher College of Business Working Paper No. 2012-03-17

 Charles A. Dice Center Working Paper No. 2012-17

-We study the impact of labor market frictions on asset prices in the cross section.
-In stock return predictability regressions a 10% increase in the firm’s hiring rate is associated with a decrease of 1.3% to 1.8% in the firm’s annual expected stock return.
-We propose an investment-based asset pricing model with labor and capital stochastic adjustment costs to explain the negative correlation between hiring and risk premiums.
-Firms with relatively high hiring rates are expanding firms that face high adjustment costs.
-If the economy experiences a shock that lowers adjustment costs, these firms will benefit the most from these lower costs, allowing these firms to grow faster and make profits more quickly.
-The corresponding increase in value of these firms during these times is a hedge against adjustment cost shocks which explains the lower expected returns of these firms in equilibrium.
-With quasi-fixed labor, the model quantitatively matches the predictability of hiring, key properties of the firm-level hiring and investment rates, and other empirical regularities.
+We study the impact of labor market frictions on asset prices.
+In the cross section of U.S. firms, a 10 percentage points increase in the firm’s hiring rate is associated with a 1.5 percentage points decrease in the firm’s annual risk premium.
+We propose an investment-based model with stochastic labor adjustment costs to explain this finding.
+Firms with high hiring rates are expanding firms that incur high adjustment costs.
+If the economy experiences a shock that lowers adjustment costs, these firms benefit the most.
+The corresponding increase in firm value operates as a hedge against these shocks, explaining the lower risk premium of these firms in equilibrium.

 Number of Pages in PDF File: 52